pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 +++

-### PYMC Imputation
+### PyMC Imputation

-As we saw above we can use PYMC to impute the values of missing data by using a particular samping distribution.
+As we saw above we can use PyMC to impute the values of missing data by using a particular sampling distribution.
 In the case of chained equations this becomes a little trickier because we might want to use both the data for `lmx` as a regressor in one equation and observed data in our likelihood in another.

 It also matters how we specify the sampling distribution that will be used to impute our missing data.
 We'll show an example here where we use a uniform and normal sampling distribution alternatively for imputing the predictor terms in our in focal regression.